taniarascia/new-moon/dyalog/README.md

 ## Installation

-- Nothing to install; comes bundled with both with Dyalog APL/W version 18.2 and with RIDE 4.4 or higher
+- Nothing to install; comes bundled with both Dyalog APL/W version 18.2 and RIDE 4.4
 - For Dyalog APL/W:
   - Go to `Options > Colours > Syntax`
   - Select `New Moon` from scheme